Meghan Douglas

 Meghan Kelley Douglas is an American former fashion model who rose to prominence in the early 1990s.
-She was a regular presence in top fashion magazines, including international editions of Elle, Harper's Bazaar, and Vogue.
-Douglas appeared in major campaigns for brands such as Cover Girl, Dolce & Gabbana, Finesse Shampoo, Louis Vuitton, Michael Kors, Oscar de la Renta, Prada, and Versace.
-She is among the few models to have appeared on the covers of all "Big Four" leading international editions of Vogue: American, British, French, and Italian.
+She appeared in international editions of Elle, Harper's Bazaar, and Vogue, and in campaigns for Cover Girl, Dolce & Gabbana, Finesse Shampoo, Louis Vuitton, Michael Kors, Oscar de la Renta, Prada, and Versace.
+She is among the few models to have appeared on the covers of all "Big Four" international editions of Vogue: American, British, French, and Italian.

 Early life

 Douglas was born on January 28, 1970, in Alexandria, Virginia, and raised in nearby Vienna.
-As the daughter of a diplomat, she spent her early childhood overseas before returning to the United States around age nine.
+The daughter of a diplomat, she spent her early childhood overseas before returning to the United States around age nine.
 She attended James Madison High School in Vienna.
-During her teenage years, Douglas worked at a donut shop and answered phones at Bloomingdale's.
+As a teenager, she worked at a doughnut shop and answered phones at Bloomingdale's.

 Career

 After being rejected by her first-choice college, Douglas began her modeling career in 1988 as a finalist in Elite Model Management's Look of the Year contest.

-Early in her runway career, Douglas struggled with stage fright, which she gradually overcame as she gained confidence walking in front of large audiences.
-As her career developed, she trained under runway coach J. Alexander.
-Douglas prioritized health and fitness, preferring exercise over dieting to maintain her figure.
+Early in her runway career, Douglas struggled with stage fright, which she overcame over time.
+She trained under runway coach J. Alexander.
+Douglas preferred exercise to dieting to maintain her figure.

 In 1992, The New York Times profiled her as one of fashion's "supermodels-in-waiting," alongside Nadja Auermann and Eva Herzigova.
 A year later, Newsweek named her one of modeling's rising "new superstars," citing a shift in the industry that included Kate Moss.
 She reportedly earned $15,000 a day that year.

-Douglas was known for her adaptability, frequently changing her look through hair color and styling.
-In 1995, following the advice of Steven Meisel, a shift to red hair helped raise her visibility, and she was named "one of a hot new bunch of redheaded celebrities."
-She was cited as one of the highest-paid runway models for New York Fashion Week, alongside Elle MacPherson and Naomi Campbell, and was named by GQ as the "star attraction" of Paris Fashion Week.
+Douglas frequently changed her look through hair color and styling.
+In 1995, on the advice of Steven Meisel, she went red, which raised her visibility; she was named "one of a hot new bunch of redheaded celebrities."
+She was cited as one of the highest-paid runway models for New York Fashion Week, alongside Elle Macpherson and Naomi Campbell, and was named by GQ as the "star attraction" of Paris Fashion Week.

-She appeared in the fashion documentary Unzipped, and is referenced in Michael Gross's exposé Model: The Ugly Business of Beautiful Women and in Bret Easton Ellis's fashion satire Glamorama.
+She appeared in the 1995 fashion documentaries Catwalk and Unzipped, and is referenced in Michael Gross's exposé Model: The Ugly Business of Beautiful Women and in Bret Easton Ellis's fashion satire Glamorama.

 Personal life

 In 1993, Douglas married financier Liam Dalton.
-The couple appeared in the August 1994 issue of American Vogue in an editorial titled "The Weekenders".
-Their first child, Kelley Rain, was born in October 1995 and appeared with Douglas in fashion layouts including that December's Vogue.
-Douglas has four children; her two younger sons, Lander and Cade, are also working models.
+The couple appeared in the October 1994 issue of American Vogue in an editorial titled "The Weekenders".
+Their first child, Kelley Rain, was born in October 1995 and appeared with Douglas in fashion editorials, including the December 1998 issue of Vogue.
+Douglas has four children; her two younger sons, Lander and Cade, are also models.